Loki99911/PET_Snake/README.md

 ## Technologies

-The project is built with Native JS using Native CSS for styling.
+The project is built with React using Styled-components for styling.
 ***

 ## Rules

-1. To start the game, you need to drag your ships onto the field or use a random arrangement.
+1. To start the game, you need to input your name.
-2. Ships cannot stay close to each other.
+2. Press "start".
-3. To make a shot, you need to click on the selected cell on the enemy field.
+3. To change the direction of movement of the Snake, use the arrows on the keyboard.
-4. If you hit the ship, then shoot again.
+4. The snake is not limited by the field, and if it crawls out of the frame, it will immediately appear on the opposite side.
+5. If the Snake rests on itself, then the game will end.
+6. The game can be started and paused by pressing the button Play/Pause.
-5. Good luck!
+6. Good luck!
 ***

 ## Developed by: